soet8888/adex_ocean_ticket/client/ReadMe.txt

 Remark (
 After build to release ,
-automatically copy build static/dist folder to sever/public by usin unix commands(cp,rm) )
+automatically copy build static/dist folder to server/public by using unix commands(cp,rm) )